About St. John’s Community Care

 St. John’s Community Care Staff

-Kayla Abbott, Director, Adult Day Program
+Kayla Abbott, Director, Executive Director

 Ray Gallaher, Caregiver Specialist